Hammarn/1MB335/Lab2.md

 FPEFLTMMARKMKDTDSEEEIREAFRVFDKDGNGYISAAELRHVMTNLGEKLTDEEVDEMIREA
 DIDGDGQVNYEEFVQMMTAK*
 ```
+**Task**:
-Your task is to write a python program that takes a file that contains a sequence like the one above where the sequence spans over multiple lines and convert it into a one where the sequence is stored on a single line.
+Write a Python program that takes a file that contains a sequence like the one above where the sequence spans over multiple lines ("interleaved fasta file") and convert it into a file where the sequence is stored on a single line ("sequential").

 ### Reverse complement
 A very common problem that arises when working with sequence files is that sequence information can be encoded on either strand of the DNA molecule.
-So when the DNA is sequenced it's basically random in which orientation your sequence it.
+So when the DNA is sequenced it is basically random in which orientation your sequence is.
 Thus it is important to be able to reverse complement your sequence.

-Task:
+**Task:**
-Write a program that takes a nucleotide fasta file as input and returns a reverse complemented files as output.
+Write a program that takes a nucleotide fasta file as input and returns a reverse complemented file as output.

-E.G
+E.g.

 ```
 >NC_011137.1:5899-7440 Homo sapiens neanderthalensis mitochondrion, complete genome